 The main purpose of the Kanban methodology is to meet the least resistance.
 Therefore, it permits ongoing small incremental to big evolutionary changes.
 These changes can be done to the present processes.
 With this methodology, you can also achieve improvements in quality, lead time, and throughput.

 When you take Kanban board, it will typically have three categories.
 They are done, in progress, and the queue.
 Each of these categories restricts the number of work items that are assigned to it.
-For instance, if the team decides that in the work-in-progress category, there should not be more than five items at a time.
+For instance, if the team decides that there should not be more than five items at a time in the work-in-progress category.
 New work cannot enter the queue until the present work reaches the done category.
 This process ensures that the workflow will happen smoothly.
 It ensures that all team members are engaged and no work is overlooked.
 You can consider this board because:

-• As the team members get to see the work in progress, they can complete it at the earliest without focusing on the work in the queue.
+- As the team members see the work in progress, they can complete it as soon as possible without focusing on the work in the queue.

 Comparing Scrum and Kanban Board: